 School districts continue to expand CTE program with grant funding

-Students from 10 schools have earned 11 different industry-backed certifications.
+Students from 10 schools have earned 11 different industry-valued certifications.
 The most popular certifications among the students are Principles of Floral Design, Professional Communications, Fundamentals of Animal Science, Veterinary Medical Applications and Plant Science.
-Industry-backed certifications are endorsed and developed in collaboration with companies and organizations such as Southwest Airlines, Bayer CropScience, Elanco and others.
+Industry-valued certifications are endorsed and developed in collaboration with companies and organizations such as Southwest Airlines, Bayer CropScience, Elanco and others.

-“Over the past two years, we’ve grown our program to work with over 6,000 students to teach 21st century skills and earn industry-backed certifications to help them successfully enter the workforce,” said Erin Gorter, program director of South Coast Region Agricultural Education Consortium.
-“The industry-backed certifications have helped our students explore potential career paths and develop critical skills employers look for.”
+“Over the past two years, we’ve grown our program to work with over 6,000 students to teach 21st century skills and earn industry-valued certifications to help them successfully enter the workforce,” said Erin Gorter, program director of South Coast Region Agricultural Education Consortium.
+“The industry-valued certifications have helped our students explore potential career paths and develop critical skills employers look for.”

 The consortium has also used grant funds for classroom equipment to supplement the CTE curriculum, student organizations, professional development opportunities and subject-area recruitment efforts for educators.

-For more information on CEV’s industry-backed certifications, please visit www.icevonline.com/certifications.
+For more information on CEV’s industry-valued certifications, please visit www.icevonline.com/certifications.

 About CEV Multimedia